dijonkitchen/dijonkitchen.github.io/_posts/2020-05-09-exploration.md

 Decide on a handful
 of quality candidates

-Move on after a few "strike outs"
+Move on after a few "strike outs", but forgive after some time.

 Keep optionality